Internal processes at the School of Communication and Culture

 For questions regarding the call, contact research consultant at the New Carlsberg Foundation, Tom Hermansen (th@ncf.dk).
 For other inquiries, contact research consultant at the School of Communication and Culture, Aarhus University, Helle Breth Klausen (hbk@cc.au.dk).

-Contact the research consultant
+Contact the research consultants

 Line Gren